-The United States postal system was initially created to be a selfsupporting service organization, but the two goals have often been incompatible.
-The types and frequency of postal services, improvements, and innovations have varied according to the priorities of each Administration.
-Similarly, the buildings constructed for use as post offices have reflected various government philosophies.
-From the establishment of the Office of Supervising Architect of the Treasury in the 1850's until the 1890's.
-Federal buildings style tended to follow the favorite style of the incumbent Supervising Architect.
-During the tenure of James Knox Taylor (1897-1912) as Supervising Architect of the Treasury, the Federal Government promoted the concept that government buildings should be monumental and beautiful, and should represent the ideals of democracy and high standards of architectural sophistication in their communities.
-Taylor preferred styles derived from classical or early American traditions, and, believing that Federal buildings should be built to last, emphasized the use of high quality construction materials.
+The buildings constructed for use as post offices have reflected various government and architectural philosophies.
+From the establishment of the Office of the Supervising Architect of the Treasury in the 1850s until the 1890s, the style of Federal buildings tended to follow the favorite style of the incumbent Supervising Architect.
+During the tenure of James Knox Taylor (1897-1912) as Supervising Architect of the Treasury, the Federal government promoted the concept that government buildings should be monumental and beautiful, and should represent the ideals of democracy and high standards of architectural sophistication in their communities.
+Taylor preferred styles derived from classical or early American traditions.
+Believing that Federal buildings should be built to last, he also emphasized the use of high quality construction materials.
 Private architects worked on many of the larger projects, but the Office of the Supervising Architect produced most smaller buildings, including many of the post offices.
 In either case, the buildings were individually designed; Taylor firmly resisted suggestions that designs be standardized.

-After 1913, Federal construction policy changed in response to concerns over the cost of public building projects and controversy over whether all the buildings authorized by Congress were truly needed.
+After 1913, Federal construction policy changed in response to concerns over the cost of public buildings projects and controversy over whether all the buildings authorized by Congress were truly needed.
 The 1913 Public Buildings Act, which authorized the construction of a large number of public buildings, also prohibited the construction of new post office buildings in communities whose postal receipts totaled less than \$10,000.
-In the interest of economy and efficiency, the Department of the Treasury instituted a classification system under which a post office's structural and ornamental quality were functions of the value of real estate and postal receipts in the city where it was to be located.
+In the interest of economy and efficiency, the Department of the Treasury instituted a classification system under which a post office's structural and ornamental qualities were functions of the value of real estate and postal receipts in the city where it was to be located.
 First class post offices in large cities would still be monumental and elaborate, but for a small town, the standards specified an "ordinary class of building, such as any businessman would consider a reasonable investment."
-In contrast to the earlier policy of designing post offices individually, the Supervising Architect's office used the same design and floor plan whenever possible, and rarely employed private architects during this period, which continued through the 1920's.
+In contrast to the earlier policy of designing post offices individually, the Supervising Architect's Office used the same design and floor plan whenever possible, and rarely employed private architects during this period, which continued through the 1920s.